Ekramy-Younan/Ekramy_Younan_Data_Analyst_Portfolio/README.md

 Data Analyst Projects Portfolio

-# [Project: Potential Locations for Retirement Housing Community] - Using Minitab 18, jmp, and Excel.
+# [Project: Potential Locations for Retirement Housing Community] - Using Minitab 18, jmp, Python, and Excel.

 **DESCRIPTION
   * The top focus for Horizon View Properties is to become the premier retirement housing community in the country and provide the affluent segment of the baby-boomer retirees with an exceptional lifestyle.